 SCHWARTZ.
 Rajendra Singh is a doctor who went to the state of Rajasthan, which is a very dry area of India.
 He realized that the most important thing he could do to enhance the health of the local people would be to help them with water.
 He worked with them to build very small check dams called johads.
 Over time the area turned green because these little dams were keeping the water in the landscape.
 Seven rivers have started flowing again.
 Singh won the Stockholm Water Prize in 2015.
 Another thing that I find heartening is the 4 per 1,000 Initiative from the French Agriculture Ministry, which was introduced at COP 21 in Paris.
 It invites nations and other entities to commit to building carbon in agricultural soils at a rate of 0.4 percent per year.
 That amount was chosen because that, combined with, pledged emissions reductions would halt the annual increase in atmospheric carbon.
 So that’s really powerful and has huge implications for water.

 ACRES U.S.A.
 What makes you most hopeful about the future of water?

 SCHWARTZ.
 The fact that people are beginning to make the connection between carbon, water and climate.
 At COP21 I attended one of the community-led workshops on water and climate.
 I met people working on programs to keep water on the land and looking for alternatives to big water infrastructure projects.

 ACRES U.S.A.
 With your book you’re trying to bring this message to more people.
 How else could this message become more widely known?

-This interview appears in the June 2017 issue of Acres U.S.A.
+This interview appeared in the June 2017 issue of Acres U.S.A.

 For more information about Judith D. Schwartz, visit her website.
-Books by Judith D. Schwartz include: Water in Plain Sight: Hope for a Thirsty World (2016, St. Martin’s Press); Cows Save the Planet: And Other Improbable Ways of Restoring Soil to Heal the Earth (2013, Chelsea Green).
+Books by Judith D. Schwartz include Water in Plain Sight: Hope for a Thirsty World (2016, St. Martin’s Press) and Cows Save the Planet: And Other Improbable Ways of Restoring Soil to Heal the Earth (2013, Chelsea Green).